netgusto/imagejam.net/scripts/handson/README.md

 This tool uploads to the [Cloudflare Images API Image Upload endpoint](https://api.cloudflare.com/#cloudflare-images-upload-an-image-using-a-single-http-request) via an endpoint proxy hosted on <https://imagejam.net/connect-upload/>.

-You don't need a Cloudflare Images Account to use this tool, but an key `CF_IMAGES_EVENT_KEY` provided by the workshop host during the session.
+To use this tool, you don't need a Cloudflare Images Account.
+The required key `CF_IMAGES_EVENT_KEY` will be provided by the workshop host during the session.

 ## Installation